Early Learning System Initiative

 Download a one-page introduction to the ELSI program.

-The Early Learning System Initiative (ELSI) was created through an agreement between Oregon State University and the Early Learning Division of the Oregon Department of Education.
+The Early Learning System Initiative (ELSI) was created through an agreement between Oregon State University and the Oregon Department of Early Learning and Care (DELC).
 ELSI is housed in the Hallie E. Ford Center for Healthy Children and Families at Oregon State University in Corvallis, Oregon.
 This initiative is designed to support state-wide professional learning opportunities among Oregon’s early educator workforce.

 Stay up to date with what the Early Learning System Initiative is doing and be notified up upcoming trainings.